Gracemont (microarchitecture): List of Gracemont processors

-The microarchitecture is used as the efficient cores of the 12th generation of Intel Core hybrid processors (codenamed "Alder Lake") and the 13th generation of Intel Core hybrid processors (codenamed "Raptor Lake").
-It's used exclusively in the Alder Lake-N line-up.
+The microarchitecture is used as the efficient cores of the 12th generation of Intel Core hybrid processors (codenamed "Alder Lake"), the 13th generation of Intel Core hybrid processors (codenamed "Raptor Lake") and the 14th generation of Intel Core hybrid processors (codenamed "Raptor Lake Refresh").
+It's also used in the Alder Lake-N line-up as the only core cluster, intended for low-power applications.